Addressing for your Incoming Packages

 Hi, my Name is Jane Smith.
 Packages coming to my PO Box 12345, please deliver to 1706 E 8TH.

-Here is a proper UPS address:
+Here is a proper UPS address that satisfies USPS as well:

 Jane Smith

-1706 E 8TH #102
+1706 E 8TH # 102

 Nome, Alaska 99762